 Another issue associated with chunk-level FSTs is that the initial probabilities are now different.
 We approximate this by running the HMM for a few iterations and then averaging the probabilities to use as the initial probability of any state.
 This is a crude approximation but it seems to work.
 We then call this the normalization FST.

-The numerator FST is much easier since it just contains the lattice for one utterance, broken into chunks of fixed length.
-It is the composition of H, C, and L (no G since the utterance is known).
+since the utterance is known).
 The only point worth mentioning here (and this will be important when we talk about boosted LF-MMI later) is that the numerator FST is composed with the normalization FST.
 This is done for two reasons.

-1. It ensures that the objective function value is always negative, which makes it easier to interpret.
+- It ensures that the objective function value is always negative, which makes it easier to interpret.

-2. It also ensures that the numerator FST does not contain sequences that are not allowed by the denominator (or normalization) FST.
+- It also ensures that the numerator FST does not contain sequences that are not allowed by the denominator (or normalization) FST.
 This happens since the sum of the overall path weights for such sequences will be dominated by the normalization FST part.

-Note that to compose the numerator lattice with HCP, we can just take the phones at the output of the numerator lattice and project everything on the input.
+, we can just take the phones at the output of the numerator lattice and project everything on the input.
 Since the numerator lattice changes for every utterance, we have to perform this composition for each utterance.
-But since the numerator lattice is small and composition is analogous to intersection, almost all paths in HCP get removed and the final FST is very small.
+But since the numerator lattice is small and composition is analogous to intersection, almost all paths in HCP

 What does the neural network do?